catalystdevelopment/catalyst-pool-docker/README.md

 ```

 > This will copy the blockchain inside the persistent docker container, and you won't need to wait until it synchronizes from scratch!
 Note, though, if your docker host is remote, it can take significant time, depending on your ISP connection speed.
 The current `Catalyst` blockchain size is around 5GB

+You can also copy the blockchain directly into `/var/lib/docker/volumes/catalyst-blockchain/_data`

 Now, let's set-up a wallet.
 Run this command:
 - `docker-compose run --rm catalyst_wallet`